rnwolf/ccpm-proof-of-concept/ccpm/MIGRATION.md

 * Track flow events by calling the appropriate resource methods when tasks start or complete
 * Provide visualization methods for cumulative flow diagrams
 * Identify constraint resources by analyzing flow balance across all resources

+## Run Tests

+Run Tests from Project Root.
+You can run the tests from the project root directory, which sometimes helps Python find the modules:

+Navigate to project root (where the ccpm folder is) `cd path\to\your\project`

+### Run the test using the module path
+python -m ccpm.tests.test_tasks
+python -m ccpm.tests.test_integration

+### Install the Package in Development Mode before running tests

+The most reliable way to run the tests is to install the package in development mode.
+This will make the ccpm module available to Python regardless of your current working directory.

+Navigate to the root directory of your project (where the main ccpm folder is located, not inside it)

+`pip install -e .`

+This requires that you have a setup.py file in your project root.